websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_01.rst

 Required knowledge
 ==================

-To be able to develop web applications with Websauna you need know
+To be able to develop web applications with Websauna you should be somewhat familiar with

 * `Basic Python programming <https://docs.python.org/3.5/tutorial/>`_